babel/website/_posts/2017-01-23-upgrade-guide-for-babel-7.md

 ## babel-preset-stage-1/babel-preset-stage-2 (decorators)

-> [legacy-decorators](https://github.com/loganfsmyth/babel-plugin-transform-decorators-legacy) has been moved into the [transform-decorators](https://github.com/babel/babel/tree/master/packages/babel-plugin-transform-decorators) package
+> [legacy-decorators](https://github.com/loganfsmyth/babel-plugin-transform-decorators-legacy) has been moved into the [transform-decorators](https://github.com/babel/babel/tree/master/packages/babel-plugin-transform-decorators) package [#5225](https://github.com/babel/babel/pull/5225)

 We don't currently have a Stage 2 transform for decorators so instead of making it error, we are adding legacy-decorators as part of the Stage 1 preset as well as making legacy-decorators the official package again.
 (It still needs to be updated).

 ## babel-preset-stage-3

-> Plugins moved
+> Remove Stage 4 plugins from Stage 3 [#5126](https://github.com/babel/babel/pull/5126)

 These plugins were moved into their yearly presets after moving to Stage 4: